Top 6 Most Funded AI Startups

 Adept AI

-AI agent operating computers like human with workflow automation capabilities
+AI agent operating computers like humans with workflow automation capabilities

 Typeface